 Ann grew up playing athletics and has always kept fitness and health as a priority in her life.
 For the past 20 years, she has worked out in a gym with a personal trainer and taking classes.
 Exercise and fitness became a comfort and provided a community of like-minded people for Ann when her husband was diagnosed with cancer.
 After he passed away and Ann returned to Portland, Oregon, a fitness program kept her moving forward in a positive direction giving her physical and emotional strength to help her family transition through a tragic time of life.
 Ann learned boxing from Shannah and fell in love with the benefits of the workout.

-Ann plans to get certified to be a Boxing Trainer.
+Ann is a certified Box N Burn Boxing Trainer.
 She has also gone through the TRX Group Training workshop.
 Ann brings a wealth of business expertise through her experiences as a business entrepreneur.

 Full body workout without heavy weights = High Calorie Burn